wmkwok/SillyChatter/README.md

 Connection shouldn't be established until user logs in or sucessfully registers.
 After user register/login the server will either receive the REGISTER or LOGIN msg, and accept a connection.
 The server will fill info into peers,connStat, as well as record the user address in users.
 Users is an array of the user data structure.

 ###Communicating
+All communication from client to server all start with an all caps command, followed by it's parameters. e.g REGISTER myuser mypass

 ###Disconnecting